 Clause 6.6.9 refers to applications to have a non-dual fuelled generator deemed dual-fuelled for the energy market.
+The condition about settlement of the Trading Day that commences

 - (b) as soon as practicable in the case of any other revised Standing Data. - 2.34.15.
 System Management must commence using the Standing Data or revised Standing Data, as soon as it is received from the IMO.